intoolswetrust/jd-cli/README.md

 # jd-cmd - Command line Java Decompiler

-jd-cmd is a command line Java Decompiler which uses natives from [Java Decompiler GUI](http://java.decompiler.free.fr/) project.
-It's based on native libraries for IntelliJ plugin.
+jd-cmd is a command line Java Decompiler which uses [JD Core from Java Decompiler](http://jd.benow.ca/) project.

 This project was originally forked from [jd-core-java](https://github.com/nviennot/jd-core-java) and then from [JDCommandLine](https://github.com/betterphp/JDCommandLine).

-## Supported Platforms

-jd-cmd supports:

-* Linux 32/64-bit
-* Windows 32/64-bit
-* Mac OSX 32/64-bit on x86 hardware

 ### Requirements

-[Java runtime](http://java.com/en/download/) is required, at least version 6 is needed but we suggest usage of Java 7.
-Native libraries (at least the Linux ones) crashes occasionally with Java 6.
+[Java runtime](http://java.com/en/download/) is required in version 7 or newer.

 For an initial build you should install Git and Maven.